 Travel is part of my life now.
 Other than doing the normal touristy sightseeing routines, I also like to get out of my comfort zone during my trips and try different things.
 I’ve got my scuba diving rescue license.
 I’ve trekked the Inca trail, Kilimanjaro, Annapurna circuit, Everest base camp, Kanchenjunga base camp, Chadar trek and the Camino de Santiago.
 I like to “experience” different lifestyle and cultures.
 It helps me really step in other people’s shoe and “see” things from different perspectives.
 I’ve had some humbling experiences that has certainly helped me to grow as a person in many aspects.
 So for me, traveling is often a self-reflect and self-discovery journey.

-Embrace and enjoy new experiences.
-Find something positive in every situations.
+To embrace and enjoy new experiences.
+Find something positive in every situation.

 Tell us something unique about yourself.